B i o g r a p h y

 Ms. Martinez is a native of Southern California, currently residing in Bloomington, Indiana with her husband, baritone Nicholas James Farmer.

-She currently studies with Jane Dutton.
+She studies with soprano Jane Dutton.